Xerith89/pegasus-api/README.md

 Pegasus will automatically create a route for your endpoint if you wish for the service to be exposed.
 In order to facilitate testing and other future expansions, it is possible to pass a container as a separate parameter if you do not want your services going into the default container.

-##### Configure the service route

-You will need to configure the service in the ServiceRouter class.
-For now there is a bit of boiler plate involved, basically you can copy the example code and then modify the returns how you wish.
-There are plans to abstract this in future releases.

 ##### You are now ready to make POST requests to your service!

 #### Console Commands